 A financial aid package is designed to meet the financial need of each individual student.
 Each package may consist of funding from one or more programs and can vary depending on established need and/or merit.

 - The student must be accepted officially by the Office of Undergraduate Admissions to pursue a degree or certificate, and maintain satisfactory academic progress as defined in the USD Guide to Financial Aid Consumer Information.
-The guide is available on the USD Office of Financial Aid website at Office of Financial Aid.
+The guide is available on the Office of Financial Aid website.

 - The student must complete the appropriate application(s) – see application procedure below.

 - The student must be a United States citizen or eligible non-citizen.